aliak00/Tasker/README.md

 ## Tasks

 A task is any unit of work that is to be carried out.
 It is protocol based and has a main function called `execute` that is called when the task is supposed to be executed.
-When a task is completed, a callback with a `Result<T>` is called by the implementaiton of the `Task`.
+When a task is completed, a callback with a `Result<T>` is called by the implementation of the `Task`.

 E.g.
 ```swift